The Ultimate Guide to Different Parasomnias

 Common signs of REM sleep behavior disorder include:

-- Vivid dream reenactment
+- Vivid dream engagement

 - Increased motor activity, including kicking, punching, yelling, and jumping

 - Loud vocalizations such as shouting, screaming, and swearing (often an indicator of unpleasant dreams)

 - The person typically wakes up alert and able to recall the dream

 Nightmares are dream sequences that seem real — they often result in waking from sleep, and they induce feelings of fear, anxiety, or terror.
 Physical manifestations of nightmares include sweating, rapid breathing, and pulse racing.
 In many cases, the dreamer is able to recall some of the details of the nightmare, and there is often little to no confusion or disorientation to note.

 Sleep paralysis occurs when someone cannot move or speak during sleep transitions such as sleep onset or upon arousal.
 Sleep paralysis episodes can last anywhere from a few seconds to a few minutes, during which time the person is able to move their eyes and breath normally.
 Episodes of sleep paralysis tend to resolve themself spontaneously, but they also often end once the person is touched or spoken to.